eficode-academy/istio-katas/002-deployment-patterns.md

 ## Introduction
 These exercises will introduce you to the match, weight and mirror fields of the HTTPRoute.
-These fields and their combinations can be used to enable several useful deployment patterns.
+These fields and their combinations can be used to enable several useful deployment patterns like blue/green deployments, canary deployments and shadow deployments.

 These exercises build on the [Basic traffic routing](001-basic-traffic-routing.md) exercises.

-## Exercise 1
+## Exercise: Blue/Green Deployment

 This exercise is going to introduce you to the HTTPRoute `match` field in a virtual service.
-We want to implement a Blue/Green deployment pattern which allows the **client** to actively select version `v2` of the **name** service it will hit.
+We want to implement a blue/green deployment pattern which allows the **client** to actively select version `v2` of the **name** service it will hit.